Authress-Engineering/Handbook/Security-Compliance.md

 ### Enterprise Protection

 1. Is antivirus protection enabled on endpoints?
    - NO. Any Antivirus solution suggests that there are non-vulnerable devices able to access secure data.
-Instead Rhosys exists using a Zero-Trust framework, where all external devices are considered vulnerable by default.
+Instead, Rhosys exists using a Zero-Trust framework, where all external devices are considered vulnerable by default.
 All sensitive information is protected from external devices.
 Elevated access is given progressively to authenticated connected devices, and are verified by the device management strategy.

 ### Validation